 A large part of The Netherlands lies below sea level and to prevent the water from reclaiming the land, massive water managements plans have been put into action.

-The enormous endeavors The Dutch have had to undertake in their fight against the water are best seen at the Delta Works in the south of the country.
+The enormous endeavor The Dutch have had to undertake in their fight against the water are best seen at the Delta Works in the south of the country.

 Haarlem, Delft, Leiden, Maastricht

-When you are fan of the Dutch old city centers be sure to visit Haarlem, Delft and/or Leiden.
-They are all within an hour travel from Amsterdam and all have their own historic centers with canals and ancient buildings.
+When you are fan of the Dutch old city centres be sure to visit Haarlem, Delft and/or Leiden.
+They are all within an hour travel from Amsterdam and all have their own historic centres with canals and ancient buildings.